cyrillus31/hacking_algorithms_diary/algorithms/Problems/Two pointers and windows/283. Move zeroes/Move zeroes Solution.md

 ```

 > [!Attention]
 > -  You just have to check if the faster pointer points to zero or not.
 If not - swap.
-Seems counterintueti
+Seems counter-intuitive but you have to think about it.

 ## Example solution: